mattneub/RubyFrontier/README.md

 You need a Mac and TextMate.
 Windows / Linux users and TextMate detractors, this is not the droid you're looking for.
 I might eventually relax the dependency on TextMate, but for now, despite its flaws, TextMate does so much for me and for RubyFrontier that I have not bothered to consider any other milieu.

 RubyFrontier was originally written under Ruby 1.8.6, and I then used it for a long time under Ruby 1.8.7.
-In September 2012 I installed Ruby 1.9.3 and spent some time tweaking, and as of version 1.1.1 and later I have permitted use of RubyFrontier under Ruby 1.9.3.
-If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958.
+In September 2012 I installed Ruby 1.9.3 and spent some time tweaking, and as of version 1.1.1 and later I permitted use of RubyFrontier under Ruby 1.9.3.
+If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit `611d787958`.

 In February 2013 Ruby 2.0.0 was released.
-RubyFrontier appears to work well under Ruby 2.0.0.
+RubyFrontier appeared to work well under Ruby 2.0.0.

 In December 2013 I installed Mavericks (OS X 10.9), which force-updates you to Ruby 2.0.0.
 At that point, it seemed easiest to give TextMate 2 a try.
 RubyFrontier was now running fine under Mavericks and TextMate 2.

 In January 2020 I was able to run on various systems up through Catalina with TextMate 2 and Ruby 2.6.3.
-I no longer support TextMate 1.
+I ceased to support TextMate 1.
 Some TextMate features, such as CocoaDialog, no longer work, and I have replaced them in RubyFrontier's code with `osascript` dialogs (sorry about that, but it seems the simplest reliable alternative).

+In February 2023, wanting to use RubyFrontier on macOS Monterey, I bit the bullet and made some adjustments to allow RubyFrontier to work under Ruby 3.1.2.
+These changes are not backwards-compatible to earlier versions of Ruby, so if you're still using Ruby 2.x and you haven't hit issues, don't beyond commit `d49ddf7d`.
+I have not yet revised the tests.

-When I say that RubyFrontier is working, I mean that:
+The goal for proving that RubyFrontier is working:

-1. All tests pass.
+1. The tests should pass.
 You could argue that the tests are a little weak and don't hit certain edge cases or go very deep into the page/site-building mechanism, and that's true enough.
 But it's something.
 And...

-2. All my own sites build correctly.
+2. My own sites should build correctly.

 INSTALLATION
 -----